Retaining Wall Cost in San Diego (2026): Pricing, Permits & Engineering

 How much does a retaining wall cost in San Diego?

 Most SRW projects land between $70–$140 per face sq ft installed; CMU/veneered and poured walls trend $120–$260+.
 Engineering, permits, soils, export, and access drive totals.
+See the cost tables for budget-by-size calculations.

 Do I always need engineering or a permit?

-SRW vs. CMU vs. poured concrete—what’s best?
+SRW vs. CMU vs. poured concrete: what’s best?

-SRW is flexible, cost‑effective, and great for curves/terraces.
-CMU/poured is structural and suits seat‑walls, veneers, and guardrails; it costs more and needs waterproofing.
+SRW is flexible, cost-effective, and great for curves/terraces.
+CMU/poured is structural and suits seat-walls, veneers, and guardrails; it costs more and needs waterproofing.
+The comparison table breaks down pros and considerations for each.

-How is drainage handled?
+How is drainage handled behind a retaining wall?

 Can a wall go on the property line?